hugheaves/solo-led-control/README.md

 ~~~~~

 ## Basic Information

-To use the script, you can reset the LED's with "--reset", or specify settings with "--color", "--pattern", etc. followed by "--applyto", which specifies the LED's that the settings should be applied to.
+The `led_control.py script provideds command line options to set LED colors and patterns, and these settings can be applied to individual LED's, or all LED's at once.

-## Reset
+## Resetting LED's
 The "--reset" option is used to reset the LED's to their default system colors (typically red and white).
+To reset LED's, use the "--reset" command line option, followed by the LED that should be reset. (either individual or "all").

 For example, to reset all of the LED's, execute the following command.

 `led_control.py --reset all`

+You can reset individual LED's like this:

+`led_control.py --reset front_left`

+## Setting Colors, Patterns, etc.
+Individual command line options are provided for each of the various settings available with the Solo LEDs (color, pattern, etc.).
+Multiple settings can be specified at once, and then applied to one or more LEDs using the "--applyto" command line option.

+For example, to set all

-## Color
+### Color
 The "--color" option sets the color of the LED(s) using the supplied brightness values for red, green, and blue.
 The brightness can range from 0 (off) to 255 (full brightness). "--color" can also be combined with "--pattern" to specify the illumination pattern. (see Pattern below)

 Some examples: